 - Dogecoin has one of the largest and most active communities in the cryptocurrency world.
 This community has come together to fund a number of charitable efforts and other projects.
 They even managed to sponsor a NASCAR.

 - One of the most common uses for Dogecoin today is as a tipping service.
 Users will tip other users for posts or contributions that they believe deserve recognition.
 It’s similar to a “like” but with more impact.

-- There have been no technical updates or developments since 2015 when Jackson Palmer left the project by declaring that he was going on an “extended leave of absence”.
+- For some years, Dogecoin didn’t see much development while Jackson Palmer left the project by declaring that he was going on an “extended leave of absence”.